Harris super PAC president says internal polling numbers ‘are much less rosy’

 But still, Harris will need to win one of three key swing states, Georgia, North Carolina or Pennsylvania, in order to win, Reuters reported.

-McLean said Future Forward has at least $250 million left to spend, which they plan on doing through a digital and television advertising campaign to begin Labor Day and go through Election Day.
+McLean said Future Forward has at least $250m left to spend, which they plan on doing through a digital and television advertising campaign to begin Labor Day and go through Election Day.

-So far, the super PAC has raised $134 million in advancement of the Harris campaign, according to OpenSecrets
+So far, the super PAC has raised $134m in advancement of the Harris campaign, according to OpenSecrets.

 Join our commenting forum